nemohan/doc/mysql/高性能mysql/explain解读.md

 - `Using index` (JSON property: `using_index`)

-  The column information is retrieved from the table using only information in the index tree without having to do an additional seek to read the actual row.
-This strategy can be used when the query uses only columns that are part of a single index.
+  <font color="red">The column information is retrieved from the table using only information in the index tree without having to do an additional seek to read the actual row.
+This strategy can be used when the query uses only columns that are part of a single index.</font>

   For `InnoDB` tables that have a user-defined clustered index, that index can be used even when `Using index` is absent from the `Extra` column.
 This is the case if `type` is [`index`](https://dev.mysql.com/doc/refman/5.6/en/explain-output.html#jointype_index) and `key` is `PRIMARY`.

 - `Using index condition` (JSON property: `using_index_condition`)